BManx2000/Valheim-Building-Health-Mode/README.md

 optimisation config options.
 If you are experience low FPS, I encourage you to experiment with these options and potentially lower some of the values, such as Max Distance.

 # Changelog
+    - Version 1.1.1 -
+        Fixed bug where if auto mode was enabled, the player could not manually disable the mod.
     - Version 1.1.0 -
         Added option to enable automatically when hammer is on repair mode (enabled by default).
         Force peices to highlight blue when mod is enabled.